Switching picosecond magnetoacoustic regimes in a ferromagnetic waveguide: Results and Discussion

-To determine the generated SAW modes, we detected wavepackets propagating from the pump spot in a bare (011)-Si substrate.
-SAWs were generated through the thermoelastic mechanism upon excitation of the edge of the Py film (Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,a).
-The signals measured at two distances from the excitation area are shown in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,b.
+To determine the generated SAW modes, we detect wavepackets propagating from the pump spot in a bare (011)-Si substrate.
+The signals measured at two distances from the excitation area are shown in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(a).
 Two short wavepackets propagate with different group velocities (highlighted by colored areas).
 The wavepackets are observed in both rotation and reflectivity data (Sec.~IV Suppl.
-Materials~\cite{Supplemental}) and their shapes do not change during propagation, indicating the absence of group velocity dispersion~\cite{filatov2022spectrum}.
-This allows us to directly measure the phase velocity by tracking a certain point in the waveform (the arrows in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,b,c).
-For bare Si substrate in a $[01\bar{1}]$ direction one expects a quasi-Rayleigh mode (R-SAW) with elliptically polarized atomic motion in a plane parallel to the acoustic wave vector $k_{\text{SAW}}$ and surface normal~\cite{book_SAW,Tarasenko2021} (Sec.~IV in Suppl.
+Materials~\cite{Supplemental}) and their shapes do not change during propagation [Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(b)], indicating the absence of group velocity dispersion~\cite{filatov2022spectrum}.
+This allows us to directly measure the phase velocity by tracking a fixed point in the waveform [indicated by arrows in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(a,b)].
+For bare Si substrate in the $[01\bar{1}]$ direction, one expects a Rayleigh mode (R-SAW) with elliptically polarized atomic motion in a plane parallel to the acoustic wave vector $k_{\text{SAW}}$ and the surface normal~\cite{book_SAW,Tarasenko2021} (Sec.~V in Suppl.
 Materials~\cite{Supplemental}).
-It is also common to detect a bulk longitudinal acoustic wave (BW) propagating under the surface and comprising an atomic motion similar to R-SAW~\cite{SaitoOptSAWDetect,Sugawara_opt_SAW}.
-Thus, we classify the packet that propagates at a lower velocity (6.0~km/s) as a R-SAW, and one that propagates at a higher velocity (10.3~km/s) as a BW.
-The maximal spectral amplitude of the BW and SAW is at 3.6\,GHz.
+It is also common to detect a bulk longitudinal acoustic wave (BW) propagating under the surface, with atomic motion similar to that of the R-SAW~\cite{SaitoOptSAWDetect,Sugawara_opt_SAW}.
+Accordingly, we classify the packet that propagates at a lower velocity (6.0~km s$^{-1}$) as a R-SAW and the one that propagates at a higher velocity (10.3~km s$^{-1}$) as a BW.
+The weak oscillations following the R-SAW packet in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(b) have the same frequency content as the R-SAW and are attributed to acoustic reflections (Sec.~IV in Suppl.
+Materials~\cite{Supplemental}).
+Their amplitude is negligible as compared to the discussed signals and does not affect the analysis.

+Now we consider wave propagation from the same excitation spot in the Si substrate capped with a ferromagnetic film [Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(c-f)].
+The presence of the Py film enables an additional Love acoustic mode (L-SAW) with linearly polarized in-plane atomic motion perpendicular to $k_{\text{SAW}}$~\cite{book_SAW} (Sec.~IV, V in Suppl.
+Materials~\cite{Supplemental}).
+It also modifies the Rayleigh wave into a quasi‑Rayleigh wave, which behaves similarly to a pure Rayleigh wave when propagating along high-symmetry crystallographic directions of Si.
+The ferromagnetic Py layer also enables surface (SSW) and backwards volume (BVSW) magnetostatic waves~\cite{mahmoud2020introduction}, whose polarization $\mathbf{m}$ depends on the equilibrium magnetization direction $\mathbf{M_{\text{S}}}$~\cite{damon1961magnetostatic,babu2020interaction}.